JavaJesus-Game-Studios/JavaJesus/README_FILES/README.md

 JavaJesus
 =========
-This is a Coders of Anarchy creation.
+This is a JavaJesus Game Studios Production.
 Official team development took a hiatus in 2015-2016, but resumed development in Summer 2017

 There are two different game modes: